Last Updated on

 Although there are over 100 social science courses in Nigeria, the following are the major social science courses all over the world.

-The 10 social science subjects
+The 10 social science courses

 - Economics: Man and Resource Management